peterfab9845/header-columns-api/README.md

 Removes the column with the given ID.
 It is not necessary to unregister a column before registering a replacement with the same ID.

-**addWindowListener()**

-Adds a window listener to manipulate the tree view.
-Should only be called once.
-Recommended to call when your extension starts, but may be called at any point before or after registering columns.

 ### Parsing Tree

 The parse tree is a structure composed of nodes of the types listed below.